 As someone who is lactose intolerant, I enjoy plant-based alternatives where possible, and I’ve always been a big fan of how creamy oat milk is.

-I prefer almond milk with cereal, and I love oat milk with my masala chai.
+I prefer soy milk with cereal, and I love oat milk with my masala chai.
 Recently, I developed a variation of my hot chocolate recipe with oat milk, and honestly?
 It’s SO good!
 I love the sweet, nutty oat flavors paired with decadent chocolate.

 Why You'll Love This Recipe